Table of Contents

 Acquired Hearing Loss

 Acquired causes of hearing impairment may happen at any age and can include:

-- communicable diseases including measles, meningitis, and mumps
+- infectious diseases including measles, meningitis, and mumps

 - chronic ear infections

-- specific drugs used in the treatment of neonatal diseases, malaria, drug-resistant tuberculosis, and cancers
+- specific drugs used in the treatment of neonatal conditions, malaria, drug-resistant tuberculosis, and cancers

 - injury to the ear or head